servetti-polito/neubot/doc/neubot.1.rst

       Prints privacy policy on the standard output.

     -t
       Test.
-Exits with success (exit value *0*) if privacy settings are all nonzero.
+Exits with success (exit value *0*) if all privacy settings all nonzero.
 Exits with failure (exit value *nonzero*) if at least one setting is zero.

 **neubot raw [-6fv] [-A address] [-p port]**